Iztuk/injection-ejection/README.md

 ---

-## Scenario
+## Scenario: The Curious Manager at Injec Corp

-This project simulates a vulnerable internal employee portal for a company called **Injec Corp**.
+This project simulates a vulnerable internal employee portal for a fictional company called **Injec Corp**, where managers use a simple search form to look up employee records by name.

-The app inclueds a search feature that was originally implemented without input sanitization, allowing attackers to perform SQL Injection attacks (e.g., `', OR 1=1--` or even `Robert'); DROP TABLE Employees;--`).

-The goal of this project is to demonstrate:
-1. How SQL injection works through hands-on exploitation.
-2. How to mitigate it using prepared statements and input sanitization/validation.
-3. The importance of secure coding practices in real-world applications.
+The search functionality was implemented quickly — and carelessly — using raw SQL queries with direct string interpolation.
+This allowed attackers to craft malicious input that could:

+- Return **all employee records** regardless of search filters (`' OR 1=1--`)
+- Cause **unexpected behavior or errors**
+- In some cases, even execute **destructive queries** (e.g., `Robert'); DROP TABLE Employees;--`)

 ---

+## Objectives

+This project demonstrates:
+1. **How SQL injection vulnerabilities occur** in real-world code.
+2. **How to safely mitigate them** using parameterized queries and input validation.
+2. The critical role of **secure coding practices** in preventing injection attacks - one of the [OWASP Top 10](https://owasp.org/Top10/A03_2021-Injection/)

+---

 ## Features
-- Landing page
-- Employee search by name (vulnerable to injection)
+- Employee search form
+- Vulnerable endpoints: `/vulnerable`
-- Toggle between `/vulnerable` and `/secure` endpoints
+- Secure endpoints: `/secure`
+- Sample SQL queries and inputs to demonstrate injection vectors

+---

+> *This project focuses solely on SQL Injection vulnearbilites, from exploitation to defense, as a hands-on learning and demonstration tool for secure software engineering.*